-How CT1812 works
+How Elayta works

-In addition, similar compounds to CT1812 have been shown to displace beta-amyloid that has already bound to the sigma-2/PGRMC1 receptor, not just blocking beta-amyloid from binding to it in the first place.
+In addition, similar compounds to Elayta have been shown to displace beta-amyloid that has already bound to the sigma-2/PGRMC1 receptor, not just blocking beta-amyloid from binding to it in the first place.
 Company scientists report that these compounds were able to reach the brain and restore behavioral deficits in mouse models of Alzheimer’s.

-CT1812 in clinical trials
+Elayta in clinical trials

-Trial results were given in an oral presentation at the 10th clinical trials on Alzheimer’s disease (CTAD) meeting in Boston by Dr. Lon Schneider, a professor at the USC Keck School of Medicine, and in a poster presentation by a company executive.
+Trial results were given in an oral presentation at the 10th clinical trials on Alzheimer’s disease meeting in Boston by Dr. Lon Schneider, a professor at the USC Keck School of Medicine, and in a poster presentation by a company executive.

-They showed that CT1812 was well-tolerated at all doses, and adverse events reported in 16 of the 19 patients were mild or moderate (headache, fatigue, lethargy, nausea, etc.).
+They showed that Elayta was well tolerated at all doses, and adverse events reported in 16 of the 19 patients were mild or moderate (headache, fatigue, lethargy, nausea, etc.).
 Pharmacokinetics were similar to those seen in previous studies.

 Levels of proteins that are typically present in Alzheimer’s patients were analyzed in the cerebrospinal fluid of participants.
-In the group treated with CT1812, significantly lower levels of a protein called neurogranin, which is high in Alzheimer’s disease patients and a marker of synaptic damage.
+In the group treated with Elayta, significantly lower levels of a protein called neurogranin, which is high in Alzheimer’s disease patients and a marker of synaptic damage.
 Synaptic damage refers to damage to the signaling ability of neurons, or nerve cells, which can lead to Alzheimer’s.

 Alzheimer’s News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.